cbuchart/operating_systems_lectures/notes/notes.md

 ### Mutex

-A mutex (from_mut_ual _ex_clusion) is a synchronization primitive that can be used to protect shared data from being simultaneously accessed by multiple threads.
+A mutex (from _mut_ual _ex_clusion) is a synchronization primitive that can be used to protect shared data from being simultaneously accessed by multiple threads.
+Starting in C++11 you have the [`std::mutex`](https://en.cppreference.com/w/cpp/thread/mutex) objects.
 It offers exclusive, non-recursive ownership semantics:

 -   A calling thread owns a mutex from the time that it successfully calls either `lock` or `try_lock` until it calls `unlock`.